 Understanding these facts can help you identify some of the risks of investing in PPNs.
 Knowing the risks of an investment before you buy it is one of the key elements to making an informed investment decision.

-Some PPNs lock up your money for several years and, if you take your money out early, you can lose the guarantee on your principal and be charged a fee.
+If you take your money out early, you can lose the guarantee on your principal and be charged a fee.

 Using the example of a $100 investment, the majority of your money, say $70, is used by the PPN manager to buy an investment that is guaranteed to be repaid, with interest, after a period of time (for example 10 years).
 A bank or insurance company will often provide the guarantee on the investment.
 By the end of the guarantee period, the $70 will have grown to $100 because of interest earned on it.
 This is how the PPN managers guarantee that they will repay you at least as much money as you originally invested.